douglasgreen/outlines/computing/operating_systems/linux.md

 5.  **DNS Configuration**: DNS servers are specified in the `/etc/resolv.conf` file.
 You can edit this file to change or add DNS servers.

 6.  **Wi-Fi Networks**: For wireless networking, tools like `iwconfig` or `iw` can be used in the terminal.
-NetworkManager\'s GUI also simplifies connecting to and managing Wi-Fi networks.
+NetworkManager's GUI also simplifies connecting to and managing Wi-Fi networks.

 ##### Basic Network Troubleshooting